The Spacetime Metric

 the end of the postmodern era

 Those who convey misinformation (according to Lubos Motl) about theoretical physics have, unfortunately, fallen victim to postmodernism.
-In fact, The Trouble with Physics is now described as a postmodernist book.
+In fact,

 If the final theory is unknowable, it doesn't make sense to become a theoretical physicist anymore.
 The final theory is THE FINAL THEORY.
 Once it is formulated entirely into physical law, that's it.
 The end.
 What will happen once we achieve "physics nirvana"?
 I don't know, and it doesn't do any good to speculate.